jaber-the-great/devops-master-class/docker/readme.md

 # Show detailed Docker system information
 docker system info

-# Remove all unused Docker resources
+# Remove all unused Docker resources (all the images that have no container associated with them)
 docker system prune -a

 # Display the top resource-consuming processes of a Docker container with a given container ID or name